-V (Ma ark One) QUARTERLY REPORT PUR ACT OF 1934 SUANT TO SECTION 13 OF R 15(d) OF THE S SECURITIES EXCHANGE HE QUARTERLY PERIOD ENI OR DED MARCH 31, 2 2021 TRANSITION REPORT PUR ACT OF 1934 SUANT TO SECTION 13 OF R 15(d) OF THE S SECURITIES EXCHANGE For tl ne Transition period from to • Commission file number 000-56046 (Exact nation) Maryland (State or other jurisdiction of incorporation or organization) STARWOOD REAL ESTATE INCOME TRUST EEAL ESTATE I ame of Registrant as specified in 1601 Washington Avenue Miami Beach, FL 3 (Address of principal executive of Governing Instrum e, Suite 800 33139 fices) (Zip Code) 82-2023409 (I.R.S.
-Employer Identification No.) t's telephone number, including a area code: (305) 69.
-5-5500 Secu rities registered pursuant to Section 12(b) of the Act: None.
-Title of each class Trading Symbol(s) Name of each exchange on which registered 1934 cate by check mark whether the Registrant during the preceding 12 months (or for stifling requirements for the past 90 days. uch shorter period that the Registrant w of of Re tate by check mark whether the registrant egulation S-T ($\$232.405$ of this chapter) d files).
-Yes \boxtimes No \square an er cate by check mark whether the registrant merging growth company.
-See the definition the company in Rule 12b-2 of the Exchange. ons of "large accelerated filer," "accele or e accelerated filer Accelerated filer Non- -accelerated filer ⊠ Smaller reporting company Emerging growth company \times new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the Transition period from

+Commission file number 000-56046

+STARWOOD REAL ESTATE INCOME TRUST, INC.

+(Exact name of Registrant as specified in Governing Instruments)

+Maryland (State or other jurisdiction of incorporation or organization) 1601 Washington Avenue, Suite 800 Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code)

+82-2023409 (I.R.S.
+Employer Identification No.)

+Registrant's telephone number, including area code: (305) 695-5500

+Securities registered pursuant to Section 12(b) of the Act: None.

+Trading Title of each class Symbol(s) Name of each exchange on which registered ndicate by check mark whether the Registrant (1) has file d all reports required to he filed by Section 13 or 15(d) of the Securities Exchange Act of

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

+Large accelerated filer □

+Non-accelerated filer □

+Smaller reporting company □

+Emerging growth company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵